NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 optimization problem:

 - The lengthscale constraint is activated only in the final epoch.
-The initial design of the final epoch must be binary.
+The initial design of the final epoch should be binary.
+This is because the lengthscale constraint forces binarization which could induce large changes in an initial greyscale design and irrevocably spoil the performance of the final design.

 - The initial value of the epigraph variable of the final epoch (in which the linewidth constraint is imposed) should take into account